running-machin/legal-advice-bot/README.md

 2. **Groq API 400 Error**: Ensure you're using a valid model name like `llama-3.1-8b-instant`
 3. **Import Errors**: Ensure all dependencies are installed with `pip install -r requirements.txt`
 4. **Port Issues**: If port 5001 is in use, modify the `port` parameter in `app.py`
-5. **Session Issues**: Chat history automatically clears when browser closes
+5. **Session Issues**: Chat history automatically clears when browser closes (no filesystem needed)
 6. **Dark Mode Issues**: Theme preference is stored in localStorage, clear browser data if needed
 7. **Streaming Issues**: If streaming doesn't work, app automatically falls back to regular responses
 8. **Mobile Issues**: App is fully responsive - refresh page if layout issues occur
-9. **Flask Context Errors**: Fixed - session management now works properly with streaming
+9. **Cookie Errors**: Fixed - simplified session management eliminates encoding issues

 ## License